A Galois correspondence for automorphism groups of structures with the Lascar Property: Applications

-It is well known that, if $M$ is a strongly minimal structure, then $(M, \mrm{acl}_M)$ is a pregeometry (see e.g. \cite[5.7.5]{tentziegler}) and so, by \ref{acl=aclg}, if $M$ is a countable saturated strongly minimal structure, then also $(M, \mrm{acl}^{\mrm{g}}_M)$ is a pregeometry.
-Letting Morley be our dimension function and non-forking as our $\rkindep$ relation, the hypotheses from Section~\ref{section4} hold in a countable saturated strongly minimal structure with weak elimination of imaginaries (see Chapter 6 and 8 of \cite{marker2}).
-In particular, they hold for countable saturated algebraically closed fields and countably infinite dimensional $\mathbb{K}$-vector spaces, for $\mathbb{K}$ a countable field.
-In fact, they both have weak elimination of imaginaries, see e.g. \cite[16.21]{poizat} for algebraically closed fields and \cite[4.4.7]{hodges} for vector spaces.
+If $M$ is a strongly minimal structure, then $(M, \mathrm{acl}_M)$ is a pregeometry (see e.g. \cite[5.7.5]{tentziegler}).
+Letting Morley rank be our dimension function and non-forking as our $\rkindep$ relation, the hypotheses from Section~\ref{section4} hold in a countable saturated strongly minimal structure with weak elimination of imaginaries (see {Chapters} 6 and 8 of \cite{marker2}).
+In particular, they hold for countable saturated algebraically closed fields and countably infinite-dimensional $\mathbb{K}$-vector spaces, for $\mathbb{K}$ a countable field.
+Indeed, they both have weak elimination of imaginaries; see, e.g., \cite[16.21]{poizat} for algebraically closed fields and \cite[4.4.7]{hodges} for $\mathbb{K}$-vector spaces.

-We will also consider an example outside of the strongly minimal context, namely: the differentially closed fields.
-As usual, we denote by $\mrm{DCF}_0$ the theory of differentially closed fields of characteristic $0$.